How To Walk A Dog8 December 2022

 Going for a walk with your pup is essential for their health and well-being.
 Dog walking is more than physical exercise.
 If your dog doesn’t get a good walk regularly, they can suffer emotionally and you may see them expressing this by acting out at home.

 Depending on the breed you may have to plan at least 45 - 60 minutes for your walk.
 The more active the dog the longer the walk needs to be, so you will need to adjust timing accordingly.

 Even if you know you can walk your dog in just 15 minutes, you should plan for more time because your dog might not just want to walk and return home.
 When you allow them to sniff around, they might want to go chase squirrels, play fetch, or just stay there for a while.
 All in all, you should plan for some more time for your dog every day and if need a helping hand you can always take a look at BorrowMyDoggy.

 A dog’s poop contains harmful microorganisms like salmonella, E-Coli, giardia, hookworms and many more.
 These harmful germs and bacteria make their way to underground water and other hosts (you and your dogs) in parks and other places where people gather if not picked up.
 Always keep a bag and a scoop to collect it.

 Tasty Treats As Rewards

 Reward your canine pal with dog treats on your walk.
-Your dog will be following your lead and when you give him some relaxed time to sniff around a bit and explore, you can reward them for their good behavior and discipline.
-Treats are important when you are training your dog to walk and it helps to reinforce good behavior.
+Your dog will be following your lead and when you give him some relaxed time to sniff around a bit and explore, you can reward them for their good behaviour and discipline.
+Treats are important when you are training your dog to walk and it helps to reinforce good behaviour.